-Start Ups: Recruiting & Retaining Top Talent
+Start-ups: Recruiting and Retaining Top Talent

-- Build your Employer Brand.
-Why would a Digital professional earning a lucrative salary in a stable company risk a startup?
-Convey the vision, the values and culture of your start up to lure the best talent.
+- Build your employer brand.
+Why would a digital professional earning a lucrative salary in a stable company risk a start-up?
+Convey the vision, the values and culture of your start-up to lure the best talent.
 Money isn’t everything if you can provide an unforgettable career experience.
-Most start up founders are busy building their start up and forget about branding.
+Most start-up founders are busy building their start-up and forget about branding.
 It might seem trivial at the time to share photos of your team behind the scenes but if it means you can attract like minded and talented professionals to your company, then it could be a worthy investment of your time.

 - Talk about your current and future skill needs where possible.
 By throwing the feelers out for your future skill needs, you are more likely to benefit from partner referrals, and start a timely conversation with the right candidate.

 - Consider using ethical outsourcing options.
-One of our partners Women in Digital Bangladesh has an offshore agency of female testers and developers in Bangladesh that have been recruited from high school and university, and given the opportunity to up-skill and build a career in the digital field.
+One of our partners, Women in Digital Bangladesh has an offshore agency of female testers and developers in Bangladesh that have been recruited from high school and university, and given the opportunity to up-skill and build a career in the digital field.
 It will not only be cheaper to meet your technical talent needs, you will also be providing support to a social enterprise that is changing lives.

 - Show clear opportunities for progression with the company.
-The idea of joining a high potential start up is exciting.
-What’s less exciting and more demoralising is joining a company where you feel overworked or over-stretched.
-As frequently as I hear entrepreneurs and start up founders talk about the great opportunities they provide their junior or mid-weight staff for growth and autonomy, I simultaneously hear complaints of being overworked, over stretched and feeling out their depth.
+The idea of joining a high potential start-up is exciting.
+What’s less exciting and more demoralising is joining a company where you feel overworked or over stretched.
+As frequently as I hear entrepreneurs and start-up founders talk about the great opportunities they provide their junior or mid-weight staff for growth and autonomy, I simultaneously hear complaints of being overworked, over stretched and feeling out their depth.
 Going to work and lacking confidence in your abilities is extremely stressful.
-This is the inevitable result of putting someone in over their head and expecting them to ‘figure it out’.
-If you’ve got a strong professional network, don’t be afraid to facilitate mentoring relationships so that your junior and mid level staff can stretch themselves with the support and guidance they need to maintain confidence and keep kicking goals.
+This is the inevitable result of putting someone in over their head and expecting them to figure it out.
+If you’ve got a strong professional network, don’t be afraid to facilitate mentoring relationships so that your junior and mid-level staff can stretch themselves with the support and guidance they need to maintain confidence and keep kicking goals.
 If you don’t have a strong network, consider internal staff, or reach out to an organisation like Digital Talent Co. that can facilitate this pairing.

 - Hire for attitude, not ability.
 Tenacity, loyalty and passion will go much further than an immaculate resume and blue chip experience.
-There are many untapped student associations, or individuals who want to take their transferrable skills and apply it to your startup if only they had the chance.
+There are many untapped student associations, or individuals who want to take their transferrable skills and apply it to your start-up if only they had the chance.

-If you need any more tips or advice on how to take your start up to a scale up, or how to engage and motivate your staff don’t hesitate to get in touch with the team at Digital Talent Co.
-We’d love to be a part of your start up journey and be a recruitment partner from the start.
-Just like candidates who join your start up, sometimes its about more than the money.
+If you need any more tips or advice on how to take your start-up to a scale-up, or how to engage and motivate your staff, don’t hesitate to get in touch with the team at Digital Talent Co.
+We’d love to be a part of your start-up journey and be a recruitment partner from the start.
+Just like candidates who join your start-up, sometimes it’s about more than the money.